thinktecture-labs/basta-2024-gen-ai-workshop/README.md

-# basta-spring-2024-gen-ai-workshop
+# Samples & resources for BASTA!
+2024 Generative AI Workshop

-Samples and resources for the "Generative-AI-Workshop: Sprachzentrierte Business-Anwendungen mit LLMs, Python &amp; .NET" workshop at the BASTA!
-Spring 2024 conference
+Samples and resources for the "AI in Action mit GPT & Co. — sprachzentrierte Business-Anwendungen mit Large Language Models" workshop at the BASTA!
+2024 conference.